-- And This Is for...: When the Avengers stormed into Proctor's base, "For the Coal Tyger, for the Swordsman!".
-Magdalene did not understand why did they mention his beloved Philip.
+- And This Is for...: When the Avengers stormed into Proctor's base, "For the Coal Tiger, for the Swordsman!".
+Magdalene did not understand why did they mention her beloved Philip.

-- Armor-Piercing Question: The Swordsman hated the Avengers, they have no honor, because (in his world) they simply stand there and left him to die.
-When the Coal Tyger was about to be merged by the Black Panther, he asked him: "Is this what you consider honourable?"
+- Armor-Piercing Question: The Swordsman hated the Avengers, they have no honor, because (in his world) they simply stood there and left him to die.
+When the Coal Tiger was about to be merged by the Black Panther, he asked him: "Is this what you consider honourable?"

-- Cassandra Truth: Marilla told the Swordsman that the original swordsman died protecting his girlfriend Mantis from Kang, resurrected as a talking tree and got married with her.
+- Cassandra Truth: Marilla told the Swordsman that their universe's Swordsman died protecting his girlfriend Mantis from Kang, was resurrected as a talking tree and married her.
 He found that hilarious, and she protested that it was the truth.
 Eventually, the Vision informed him of the whole story.

 - Crouching Moron, Hidden Badass: Cassandra is just a weak and frail elder woman, who can hardly walk by herself without falling dwn.
 Oh, come on, she can't be a threat for the Mighty Avengers!
 No, of course not.
 Oh, did we mention her deadly psychic blasts?

-- Dramatically Missing the Point: The Coal Tyger thanked the Swordsman for saving his life, by interrupting the merging with Black Panther.
-The Swordsman was ashamed to clarify: he did not save him, by interrupting it, he guaranteed his death.
-The Tyger thanked him anyway, because he would not have liked to live on the price of someone else's life.
+- Dramatically Missing the Point: The Coal Tiger thanked the Swordsman for saving his life, by interrupting the merger with Black Panther.
+The Swordsman was ashamed to clarify: he did not save him.
+Instead, by interrupting it, he guaranteed his death.
+The Tiger thanked him anyway, because he would not have liked to live at the price of someone else's life.

 - Internal Homage: the Gatherers once recluited the Coal Tiger, an alternate T'Challa from an Expendable Alternate Universe.
 That is actually one of the names that Lee and Kirby considered when they were first creating the Black Panther.
 See here for a comparison between Kirby's design and the character seen in the adventure.